dirtyredbeard/IST643/Review/review.md

 ## Questions

+After completing this review you should be able to answer the following questions:

 1. What is the difference between a virtual machine and a container?
 2. What file does Docker use to determain how Docker containers behave?
 3. What command do you use to initialize a new Git repository?